AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `edit DONOR_LIST_INDEX [n/NAME] [p/PHONE] [e/EMAIL] [b/BLOOD_TYPE] [d/DATE_OF_BIRTH]`

 * Edits the person at the specified `DONOR_LIST_INDEX`.
 The index refers to the index number shown in the displayed donor list.
-The specified index **must be a positive integer** 1, 2, 3, …​
+The specified index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.